 Head out Kebler Road from town.
 About 2 miles after the Kebler Pass parking lot with restrooms, you’ll reach a smaller parking area that fits about 7 cars.
 Right across from the parking area on the other side of the road is Elk Creek Trail, an old mining road that begins straight uphill over some very rocky terrain.
 However, to the right of the creek, looking up from the parking area is an unmarked trail that is also steep, but much more enjoyable.
 This trail splits about 50 yards up the hill; the right fork just takes you to a field of wildflowers, and the left fork takes you to a lovely campsite.
 Continue in front of the campsite and the trail leads down and across the creek.
 Here the trail takes you up the other bank and connects with Elk Creek Trail.
 It’s a much more enjoyable way to start your hike!

-After 1.7 miles, Elk Creek Trail splits; go left to visit Copley Lake, a fishless, but gorgeous alpine lake.
+After 1.7 miles, Elk Creek Trail splits; go left to visit Copley Lake, a gorgeous alpine lake.
 Keep an eye out for giant salamanders swimming around!
 Go right at the fork to continue uphill to Standard Mine and a private mining road that eventually becomes old Gunsight Pass Road (now a single track trail).
 As you pass old and new mining roads, stick with the ones that go uphill, and you’ll eventually wrap around the mountain and reach the summit, complete with prayer flags!

 Hands down my favorite local mountain and summit hike is Teocalli Mountain.
 The effort put in to reach the summit only makes the view even better!
 Many locals consider this their favorite Crested Butte mountain biking trail, too.
 If you’re up for a workout and stellar ridge line downhill, you may want consider biking this trail, too.